 Hormone cycles and Skin

-Working with skin’s regenerative cycle allows you to know when extra balm is a good idea and when and when to lay off the exfoliation habit.
+Working with skin’s regenerative cycle allows you to know when extra balm is a good idea and when to lay off the habit.

 Hormones have left the building.
 Oh, but prostaglandins are on hand to help.
 Prostaglandins are compounds that control inflammation and are hormone-ish.
 However, an abundance of prostaglandins will cause over-sensitivity, inflammation, and regret in the form of little red pinpricks after waxing and plucking.